patrickaubertdelaruee/lbc-llm-lab/README.md

 ## set up your vm
 see https://www.youtube.com/watch?v=OCiN37sjXuw
 go to https://portal.azure.com/
+Create a resource, Virtual Machine
+for os pick NVIDIA GPU-Optimized VMI with vGPU driver (Nvidia enabled Ubuntu os) v22.08.0 x64 Gen1
-choose a nvidia enabled machine, any NC* will do, e.g. NC12s in Switzerland North
+choose a nvidia enabled machine, any NC* will do, e.g. NC12s in Switzerland North (i.e. NC12s_v3)
-Choose Spot pricing
+Choose Security Type Standard, Azure-selected Zone, Eviction = Stop Choose Spot pricing
 set a username/password or download the ssh key.
 Don't loose file or u/p
-for os pick nvidia-gpu-optimized-vmi-a10 (Nvidia enabled Ubuntu os)
+Goto Networking Tab & Create Public IP with default settings Hit Review & Create
+Goto newly created Resource, copy the IP address to access host via ssh and browser.
+You'll find the IP under networking as public IP address or in the ressource group in a file called *-ip*
+If it displays some error above like * virtual machine agent status is not ready then restart the VM with the button on top... be patient :)

 ## connect
 ssh to your vm with key